saysjonathan/dwm.tmux/README.md

 - `zoom` `Meta-Enter` Place select pane in the Main pane
 - `float` `Meta-Space` Switch pane to floating fullscreen

+Also defined are environment variables to tweak behavior:

+- `killlast` If value is greater than `0`, kill pane even if its the last pane in a window

 ### Custom keybindings
 Custom keybindings can be created by creating a new binding for the appropriate command: